MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-manage-documents.md

 The posting process creates gaps in the number series for entries on the **General Ledger Entries** page.
 Those numbers are assigned to the entries on the ledger pages only.
 The number range that was assigned to the entries is available on the **G/L Register page**  in the **From Entry No.** and **To Entry No.** fields.

 > [!NOTE]
 > After you run date compression, all accounts in the ledger are locked.
-For example, you cannot un-apply supplier or bank ledger entries for any accounts during the period for which dates are compressed.
+For example, you cannot un-apply vendor or bank ledger entries for any accounts during the period for which dates are compressed.

 The number of entries that result from a date compression depends on how many filters you set, which fields are combined, and which period length you choose.
 There will always be at least one entry.